Centered-Innovation MA for Bayesian Dirichlet ARMA: Theoretical Equivalence and an Application to Bank-Asset Shares: Case study: forecasting weekly bank-asset shares

-\paragraph{Estimation.} Let $T$ be the post‑trim sample size.
-We use a fixed one‑step holdout of the last $T_{\text{test}}=\min\{104,\lfloor 0.25\,T\rfloor\}$ weeks with $T_{\text{train}}=T-T_{\text{test}}$.
-In both models we fit by MCMC in \texttt{Stan} with identical settings: 4 chains, 2{,}000 iterations, 1{,}000 warmup, \texttt{adapt\_delta}$=0.90$, \texttt{max\_treedepth}$=12$, \texttt{init}$=0$, single‑threaded math.
-An auto‑refit is triggered if there are any divergences, any $\widehat{R}>1.01$, or bulk ESS $<400$ on the monitored parameters; the refit doubles iterations and warmup and increases \texttt{adapt\_delta} by $0.01$ up to $0.999$.

-For a rolling one‑step evaluation over the most recent 104 weeks, we define weekly origins $t_0$ from $\max\{104,\text{min\_train}\}$ to $T-1$.
-At each origin we restandardize $z_t$ using $t\le t_0$ only, refit both models on $1{:}t_0$ with a lighter sampler (2 chains, 1{,}200 iterations, 600 warmup, \texttt{adapt\_delta}$=0.95$, \texttt{max\_treedepth}$=12$), and forecast $\bfy_{t_0+1}$.
+\paragraph{Estimation.} Let $T$ be the post-trim sample size.
+We use a rolling one-step evaluation over the most recent $T_{\text{test}}=\min\{104,\lfloor 0.25T\rfloor\}$ weeks, with weekly re-estimation at each origin.
+Define weekly origins $t_0$ from $\max\{T-T_{\text{test}},\text{min\_train}\}$ to $T-1$.
+At each origin we restandardize $z_t$ using $t\le t_0$ only, refit both specifications on $1{:}t_0$ in \texttt{Stan} with identical settings (2 chains, 1{,}200 iterations, 600 warmup, $\texttt{adapt\_delta}=0.95$, $\texttt{max\_treedepth}=12$, $\texttt{init}=0$, single-threaded math), and forecast $\bfy_{t_0+1}$.
+Both specifications use the same random seed at each origin (seed-symmetric protocol), so any difference in HMC behavior is attributable to posterior geometry rather than to seed-induced variability.
+We do not enable auto-refits; this preserves a clean comparison of sampler behavior under a fixed compute budget.
+(An earlier draft of this paper enabled auto-refits triggered by divergences, which mechanically reduced the divergence asymmetry; removing that policy makes the geometric difference between specifications more transparent, not less.)

-\paragraph{Diagnostics (reported for each fit).} For transparency and reproducibility, we log and report: (i) number of HMC divergent transitions; (ii) share of iterations hitting the maximum treedepth; (iii) $\widehat{R}$ and bulk ESS for monitored parameters; and (iv) the number of sampler attempts (auto–refits) per origin.
-These are summarized alongside forecasting metrics in Table~\ref{tab:rolling-summary}.
+\paragraph{Diagnostics (reported for each fit).} For transparency and reproducibility, we log and report: (i) the number of HMC divergent transitions per fit; (ii) the share of iterations hitting the maximum treedepth; (iii) the potential-scale-reduction factor $\widehat{R}$ \citep{vehtari2021ranknormalization} and the bulk effective sample size (ESS) for monitored parameters.
+The potential-scale-reduction factor $\widehat{R}$ compares within-chain to between-chain variance and should be close to one at convergence; bulk ESS measures the effective number of independent draws available for posterior summaries of bulk quantities (means, medians, quantiles), accounting for autocorrelation in the Markov chain.
+These diagnostics are summarized alongside forecasting metrics in Tables~\ref{tab:rolling-summary} and \ref{tab:hmc-diagnostics}.

-\paragraph{Forecasting and scoring.} One‑step point means on the simplex are obtained by propagating posterior draws through the state recursion and $\alrinv(\cdot)$.
-For density scoring we use a mixture‑of‑parameters approximation:
+\paragraph{Forecasting and scoring.} One-step point means on the simplex are obtained by propagating posterior draws through the state recursion and $\alrinv(\cdot)$.
+For density scoring we use a mixture-of-parameters approximation: